SachinOjha2001/Lottery-Game/README.md

 ✔ Variant: JavaScript
 npm install(For node_Module)

-4️⃣ Start the Development Server
+4️⃣ Start the Development Server  <br>
     npm run dev(Run Project)

 📝 How It Works